cquxyw/AGV_by_PPO/README.md

 ### Based strategy
 Autonomous robot is trained to reach goal region (green area).
 ![based_test](./img/based_dem.gif)
-### Disturb strategy
+### Disturbing strategy
-Simulating low-price GPS by add random noise in locations
+- Simulating low-price GPS by add random noise in coordinates.
+- Add one dimension to action output for judging whether ego robot have reached the goal region.